mrksbrg/RacketGhost/README.md

 ## Getting Started

-The RacketGhost flow follows three steps:
+Using RacketGhost means following these steps:

 1. Configure your ghosting session.
+2. Put your mobile device in front of you on the court.
-2. Run your ghosting session.
-RacketGhost highlights court positions for you to reach.
+3. Press "GO!" to start your ghosting session.
+4. RacketGhost highlights court positions for you to reach.
-3. Compare your recent session with your ghosting history.
+5. Compare your recent session with your ghosting history.
+6. Press "Back" to return to the main screen.

 In the main screen you get to set the following parameters for your next ghosting session: